 Tuesday, November 20, 2018 | 6:00 - 7:30 PM

-The Guarini Institute for Global Legal Studies and the Institute for International Law & Justice welcome Judge Owada—former president of the International Court of Justice and former Minister of Foreign Affairs for Japan—back to to NYU School of Law.
+The Guarini Institute for Global Legal Studies and the Institute for International Law & Justice welcome Judge Owada back to to NYU School of Law.
 On November 20, Professors Alvarez, Cohen, and Kingsbury will have a conversation with the Judge.
 We encourage members of the Law School community to take advantage of this opportunity to meet one of the world's most distinguished jurists.
-Please send RSVPs to firstname.lastname@example.org.
+Please send RSVPs to email@example.com.

 Pioneering Justice: A Conversation between Justice Sonia Sotomayor and Justice Albie Sachs